View Available Prerequisite Courses

 "Discuss how the heart generates its electrical field and how it could be recorded for diagnostic purposes.
 Apply your understanding of electrical fields and potentials."

-Online courses offered throughout the year
+Online courses offered three times a year

 Accredited by New England Commission of Higher Education